djeada/Statistics-Notes/notes/correlation_and_regression/correlation.md

 **Interpretation**:

-- A correlation coefficient of $0.75 $ indicates a strong positive linear relationship between $X $ and $Y $.
+- A correlation coefficient of $0.75 $ indicates a strong positive linear relationship between $X$ and $Y$.

 ## Important Considerations